-Almost every romance novel is about the relationship between two main characters.
+Almost every romance novel is about the relationship between two people.
 Some novels focus on triangular love situations.
 A strong plot is the difference between keeping your reader turning the pages and abandoning the book.
 The following tips on how to plot a romance novel should help you write a well-plotted romance:

 1. Don’t let love come too easily for your characters

-Think about real relationships: Two people will often face various impediments before getting to a serious stage of a relationship.
-They could have slightly different core values that require some mutual compromise, or there could be interfering feelings brought into a new relationship from a past one, for example.
-Knowing how to use tension in writing to engross the reader is key to writing a satisfying romance novel that doesn’t present the central romantic relationship as two-dimensional.
+Think about real relationships: Two people will often face various impediments before getting to a serious stage.
+They could have slightly different core values that require some mutual compromise.
+There could be interfering feelings brought into a new relationship from a past one, too.
+Learn how to use tension in writing to engross the reader because it will help you write a satisfying romance novel that doesn’t present the central romantic relationship as two-dimensional.

-In fact, whether or not your characters end up together can be the driving suspense for the whole plot, a device used in countless TV shows, including New Girl and The Mindy Project.
+Whether or not your characters end up together can be the driving source suspense for the whole plot.
+This device is used in countless TV shows, including New Girl and The Mindy Project.
 A timeless example of this approach to romantic tension is Jane Austen’s Pride and Prejudice.
-In this classic novel, Austen’s protagonist Elizabeth Bennett only realizes late in the story that Mr. Darcy is loving and passionate in his quiet way and not the aloof, cold man he initially seemed.
+In this classic novel, Austen’s protagonist Elizabeth Bennett only realises late in the story that Mr. Darcy is loving and passionate in his quiet way and not the aloof, cold man he initially seemed.

 2. Use goals and complications to build narrative momentum

 In an engaging romance novel. the protagonists usually have goals and complications that work against their togetherness.
-In Shakespeare’s Romeo and Juliet, the two lovers’ feuding families are the fundamental complication that makes it difficult for the lovers to be together.
+In Shakespeare’s Romeo and Juliet, the two lovers’ feuding families are the complication standing in the lovers’ way.

 There are two main ways to figure out the romantic goals and complications of your romance novel.
 One way is to outline before you begin writing and the other is to simply begin writing the first draft and see where it takes you.